jafischer/layout/README.md

 # layout
-## A tool for restoring your carefully-arranged application windows on your MacBook, after unplugging and re-plugging external monitors.
+### A tool for restoring your carefully-arranged application windows on your MacBook, after disconnecting and reconnecting external monitors.

-### Author

-Jonathan Fischer, 2019
+---

-### Background
+## Background

 Let's face it, MacBooks are not great at managing multiple monitors.